k-gun/errorise/README.md

 ### Using `ErrorHandler` for Specific Functions / Patterns

-You can controll that when to throw for which function or message pattern.
+You can controll that when to throw or for which function or message pattern to throw.

 ```php
 try {